 My way of getting a fast and clear random stimulus is to look around for the closest red object.
 For example, now it’s the bottom soldered contact of a bulb drawn on the cover of Edward de Bono’s book «Lateral thinking: Creativity step by step» lying on my desk which I use as a reference for this post.

 By the way this book goes really deep about how creative thinking works.
 I highly recommend it to anyone interested in creativity.
-Edward de Bono is an internationally recognized creative thinking expert whose course on creative thinking I took part in at Oxford some years ago.
-He’s the author of acclaimed thinking techniques, such as Six Thinking Hats.
+Edward de Bono is an internationally recognized creative thinking expert, the author of acclaimed thinking techniques, such as Six Thinking Hats.

 Another simple way of getting a stimulus is using a random number to select a corresponding word from a list like this one.